merrtce/tltro-impact-analysis/README.md

 - The Netherlands did not experience any noticeable change.
 - TLTRO-III (2019-2022) showed the strongest correlation with credit growth across all countries.

+Project Structure

+tltro-impact-analysis/
+├──- sql/ # SQL queries for analysis
+├──- data/ # Sample dataset
+├──- tableau/ # Tableau visualisations
+├──- report/ # Analysis report in PDF format
+└──- README.md # Project documentation

+1. Review SQL queries in the /sql folder for analysis methodology
+2. Open Tableau files in /tableau to explore tableau visualisations
+3. Read the full analysis in /Project

+License

+This project is for portfolio and educational purposes.
+Data from the European Central Bank (ECB) Statistical Data Warehouse is used in accordance with transparency exercise guidelines.

+Author

+- Mert Cevher
+- Master's Student in Public Economics, Law and Politics
+- www.linkedin.com/in/mertcevher | mert.cevher@stud.leuphana.de